wildfly-extras/wildfly-camel-examples/camel-cxf-jaxws-cdi-secure/README.md

         copy src\main\resources\keys\* %JBOSS_HOME%\standalone\configuration

-4. Create the Security Domain and other related objects in the management model of the application server using a JBoss CLI script.

-    For Linux:

-        ${JBOSS_HOME}/bin/jboss-cli.sh --connect --file=configure-tls-security.cli

-    For Windows:

-        %JBOSS_HOME%\bin\jboss-cli.bat --connect --file=configure-tls-security.cli

 5. Study `jboss-web-xml` and `web.xml` files in `webapp/WEB-INF` directory of this project.
 They set the application security domain, security roles and constraints.

-6. Build and deploy the project `mvn install -Pdeploy`
+6. Build and deploy the project `mvn install -Pdeploy`.
+Note that this Maven command also invokes the CLI script `configure-tls-security.cli` that creates the security domain and a few other management objects.

 7. Browse to https://localhost:8443/example-camel-cxf-jaxws-cdi-secure/.
 Since we are using a self signed SSL certificate, your browser may complain that the connection is insecure.